Cathayan/Notes/Linkers & Loaders/chapter02.Architectural Issues.markdown

 [Paging and Virtual Memory]

 On most modern computers, each program can potentially address a vast amount of memory, four gigabytes on a typical 32 bit machine.
 Few computers actually have that much memory, and even the ones that do need to share it among multiple programs.
 Paging hardware divides a program’s address space into fixed size pages, typically 2K or 4K bytes in size, and divides the physical memory of the computer into page frames of the same size.
-The hardware conatins page tables with an entry for each page in the address space, as shown below:
+The hardware contains page tables with an entry for each page in the address space, as shown below:

 ![alt text](https://github.com/Cathayan/Notes/blob/master/Linkers%20%26%20Loaders/chapter02.page_mapping.png "Page Mapping")